f5devcentral/f5-icontrollx-dev-kit/README.md

 It is possible to use `console.log()` for ad hoc debug messages, that information can be read by using:

 `less +F /var/tmp/restnoded.out`

+## Revisions

+1.0.1
+- Renamed package from 'ffdk' to 'icrdk'